-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 First ADHC Completed 25 Reviews with CAP ADHC site ADHC site Last ADHC Average time Site visit ADHC site notice sent to first visits resume visits review with between site visit visits 25 ADHCs completed CAP notice and review with CAP sent notice for remaining ADHCs Jan.
+First ADHC Site visit Completed 25 ADHC site visits Reviews with CAP notice sent to first 25 ADHCs ADHC site visits resume ADHC site visits completed Last ADHC review with CAP notice sent Average time between site visit and review with CAP notice for remaining ADHCs Jan.
 26, 2016 Sept.
 30, 2016 Mar.
 23-April 3, 2017 Feb.
-21, 2017 April 11, 2018 July 6, 2018 19 days assessment tool, found in Appendix C. The criteria used to create these tools is outlined in 42 CFR 441.301(c)(4).
-Additionally, SCDHHS used the exploratory questions issued by CMS for the settings requirements.
-A copy of the ADHC assessment tool can be found in Appendix J.
+21, 2017 April 11, 2018 July 6, 2018 19 days

 Development of the assessment tools and criteria.
 The assessment tool for Adult Day Health Care settings was developed based on the tool used for the provider self-assessments.
-The Pediatric Medical Day Care site visit was conducted using the non-residential facility self-
+The Pediatric Medical Day Care site visit was conducted using the non-residential facility self-assessment tool, found in Appendix C. The criteria used to create these tools is outlined in 42 CFR 441.301(c)(4).
+Additionally, SCDHHS used the exploratory questions issued by CMS for the settings requirements.
+A copy of the ADHC assessment tool can be found in Appendix J.